TalDerei/Miners-Blockchain/README.md

 # Miners Repository
-This is the "Team Miners" repository.
+This is the "Team Miners" repository for CSE 297 (Fall 2020).

 ## Branches
 'git checkout phase-1' for Phase-1 Branch